awslabs/sagemaker-battlesnake-ai/Documentation/SetupSourceControl.md

 From now you are good to go.

-> __WARNING__: There is no guaranty that your code will work in future version of the __sagemaker-battlesnake-ai__ project.
+> __WARNING__: There is no guarantee that your code will work in future version of the __sagemaker-battlesnake-ai__ project.
 You may need to update your code a bit to make it working.